ThatLinuxGuyYouKnow/ThatLinuxGuyYouKnow/README.md

 # Alabi Ayobami Oluwamiseun

-I'm a 2nd year student at the University of Lagos.
+student at the University of Lagos.
 Passionate about open source software, climate change activism, and environmental conservation.

 ## Tech Stack
 <p>